gtvj/gtvj.github.io/_posts/2021-03-12-new-stack-2-wagtail-pages.md

 topic: code
 ---

 In Wagtail we define the different **types of page** in our site (our page 'types') as Python classes which inherit from the `Page` model class.
-This post is intended to be a quick overview/tutorial for developers new to the working with these.
+This post is intended to be a quick overview/tutorial for developers new to working with these.

 ## Creating a page type: the steps